Jaret Reddick: Early and personal life

+Reddick was diagnosed with ulcerative colitis when he was 19.

 Career

 Bowling for Soup

 Bowling for Soup formed in 1994 in Wichita Falls, Texas.
-Their name derives from Bowling For Dollars, a comedy routine by Steve Martin.
+Their name derives from the phrase "bowling for shit" from a comedy act by Steve Martin.
 Reddick is the songwriter for the band, penning such BFS hits as "Punk Rock 101", as well as playing guitar.
+After the departure of guitarist Chris Burney in 2025, Reddick is the only remaining original member.

 His primary guitar is a Music Man Axis that has a Miller Lite design on it; his former primary guitar until 2018 was similarly a Music Man Axis with a flag of Texas design on it.

 Phineas and Ferb

-Reddick's biggest project outside of Bowling for Soup is song writing and appearing as the lead singer of the fictional band Love Händel on the television show Phineas and Ferb.
+Reddick voices the lead singer of the fictional band Love Händel on the television show Phineas and Ferb.
 It started with Bowling for Soup providing the series' theme song "Today is Gonna Be a Great Day," (nominated for Outstanding Original Main Title Theme Music Emmy in 2008) and later Reddick's character Danny was introduced in the episode "Dude, We're Getting the Band Back Together".
 Reddick has since written several songs for the show and made a handful of appearances, both as Danny from Love Händel, and once with cartoon versions of the other members of Bowling for Soup performing "Today is Gonna Be a Great Day."
-In a 2021 podcast interview, Reddick revealed that he almost missed his Phineas and Ferb audition due to being hungover on an episode of The Road Trip Playlists podcast.

 Sonic Unleashed

 Reddick also worked with SEGA for the song "Endless Possibility", which is featured as the theme to the Sonic the Hedgehog videogame, Sonic Unleashed.
-The song was written by longtime Sonic game composer, Tomoya Ohtani.
+The song was written by Sonic game composer, Tomoya Ohtani.

 Jarinus

 Jarinus is a songwriting/production team composed of Reddick and Linus of Hollywood.
-The two have worked together co-writing songs for and co-producing the Bowling for Soup albums, Sorry for Partyin' (2009) and Fishin' for Woos (2011), as well as co-founding Crappy Records, and co-producing the People on Vacation EP The Carry_On EP (2011).
+The two have worked together co-writing songs and co-producing Bowling for Soup albums since Sorry for Partyin' (2009), as well as co-founding Crappy Records, and co-producing the People on Vacation EP The Carry On EP (2011).
 In late 2011, Jarinus announced that they would be making their debut album and that they would be seeking funding for recording it through Kickstarter, and have since reached their goal of over $18,000.
 The duo began releasing demo recordings as free downloads, as a "song of the week" promotion, on SoundCloud.
 However, Reddick later stated these songs would not appear on the album.